DataBiosphere/toil/docs/running/cloud/amazon.rst

 Running a Workflow with Autoscaling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO: change to use kubernetes.
+But the kubernetes batch system doesn't support autoscaling?

 Autoscaling is a feature of running Toil in a cloud whereby additional cloud instances are launched to run the workflow.
 Autoscaling leverages Mesos containers to provide an execution environment for these workflows.